Quick Guide to Fixing Computer Hardware

 Mouse Problems

-If your plug-in mouse doesn't work at all, ensure the connection is secure.
-Verify the operating system is using a valid mouse driver.
-Test your questionable mouse on another computer or plug in a different mouse to your computer.
+For all mice, verify the operating system is using a valid mouse driver.
+Test your questionable mouse on another computer or try a different mouse with your computer.
 Reboot and test.
 This shows whether you have a dead mouse rather than a software issue.

 Keyboard Problems

-If this doesn't do the trick, then carefully pry off sticky keys and eliminate the gunk underneath.
-You can easily get the keys off with a penknife.
+If this doesn't do the trick, make sure your computer is turned off.
+Then carefully pry off sticky keys and eliminate the gunk underneath.
+You can easily pop the keys off with a penknife.
 After you clean underneath them, just push them back into place.
 Keys will often make a little snapping sound so that you know you got them back into place properly.

 Cleaning the keyboard with rubbing alcohol or electronics cleaner can help, too.
 Especially if you spilled a drink over the keyboard, and it's become sticky.